Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/04_conjugation-charts.md

 - how conjugation charts are organized
 - what person and plurality refer to
 - what subject pronouns each cell in a conjugation table refers to
+- that the first person singular and plural sections of the chart can be replaced with other words, and their conjugations would be correct
 - that Icelandic has three versions of *they* and when they are used
+-